fupelaqu/node-security-middleware/README.md

 };

 /**
- * Returns the roles granted to the user mapped to this username as a set of strings
+ * Returns the roles granted to the user mapped to this username as an array of string
  *
  * @param username
- * @returns the roles granted to the user mapped to this username as a set of strings */
+ * @returns the roles granted to the user mapped to this username as an array of string */
 Store.prototype.loadUserRoles = function(username) {
     ...
 };

 /**
- * Returns the privileges granted to the user mapped to this username as a set of strings
+ * Returns the privileges granted to the user mapped to this username as an array of string
  *
  * @param username
- * @returns the privileges granted to the user mapped to this username as a set of strings */
+ * @returns the privileges granted to the user mapped to this username as an array of string */
 Store.prototype.loadUserPrivileges = function(username) {
     ...
 };

 /**
- * Returns the privileges granted to the role mapped to this role name as a set of strings
+ * Returns the privileges granted to the role mapped to this role name as an array of string
  *
- * @param username
+ * @param roleName
- * @returns the privileges granted to the role mapped to this role name as a set of strings */
+ * @returns the privileges granted to the role mapped to this role name as an array of string */
 Store.prototype.loadRolePrivileges = function(roleName) {
     ...
 };

 ```

 ### Define an Access Control rule

 ### Subject api